debamitro/codepromptfu-blog/content/posts/our-origin-story.md

 ### prompt

+{{< prompt >}}
-“add a feature that lets you run the prompt and view the output. run button needs to be added. and capture openai output. we have a .env file now with OPENAI_API_KEY that you can use for queries to openai. add a collapse button after the output gets shown”
+add a feature that lets you run the prompt and view the output. run button needs to be added. and capture openai output. we have a .env file now with OPENAI_API_KEY that you can use for queries to openai. add a collapse button after the output gets shown
+{{< /prompt >}}

+### result

 ![Screenshot 2025-01-08 at 2.14.41 PM.png](/images/Screenshot_2025-01-08_at_2.14.41_PM.png)